 Do big websites really use WordPress?

 Because of its origins as a blogging platform, WordPress has an unfair reputation as only being suitable for smaller websites.
 This is false.
 The truth is, WordPress is highly scalable and perfectly capable of powering larger websites.
-You may not know it, but WordPress (running the WooCommerce plugin) has a 39% market share of leading ecommerce platforms (source: Statista).
+You may not know it, but WordPress (running the WooCommerce plugin) has a 36% market share of leading ecommerce platforms (source: Store Leads).
 Many of these stores have product inventories in the thousands and many more times that in daily visitor numbers.

 Here are a few of the bigger websites powered by WordPress: